An intriguing and evocative island that has opened its doors and where a warm welcome awaits you

 Where is Cuba?

-The small archipelago in the Caribbean consist of the main island Cuba and several islands.
-It’s south of the United States and the Bahamas, with Mexico to the west, Jamaica and the Cayman Islands to the south and Haiti and the Dominican Republic to the Southeast.
+Cuba is an archipelago of 4195 islands and cays in the Caribbean.
+It’s south of the United States and the Bahamas, with Mexico to the west, Jamaica and the Cayman Islands to the south and Haiti and the Dominican Republic to the southeast.

 When is the best time to visit Cuba?